-Due to funding limitations, we are unable to cover other heath conditions or provide support that are not directly related to the initial or metastatic ocular melanoma diagnosis.
-All applications are subject to a review and approved based on the demonstration of need presented to the ACIS committee.
+Due to funding limitations, we are unable to cover other health conditions or provide support that are not directly related to the initial or metastatic ocular melanoma diagnosis.
+All applications are subject to a review and approval based on the demonstration of need presented to the ACIS committee.
 Applications are accepted but can be limited due to the funds on hand by ACIS at the time of application.
+Funding is not guaranteed.
 Download the application or look under the FAQ tab.

 A Cure In Sight provides “Companions” to patients who need support from a seasoned veteran of ocular melanoma.
 This support system helps newly diagnosed patients navigate their treatments by hearing from someone who has been through it all.
 Buddies are matched by their geographic location, treatment facility, treatment procedure and other special requests.